pydio/pydio-sync-java/README.md

 The JAR's are built everynight, if you are invited by a team member to update them, you must first have the application originally installed with the installer, be it on Windows or Mac.
 Then you will find the correct package corresponding to your platform OS on http://ajaxplorer.info/download/ (tab "Nightly Builds", section "Synchro Client Package"), download and unzip the content somewhere.

-* On Mac, you have to right click the "AjaXplorer" application icon and select "Display package content", then browse to Contents / Resources / Java.
+* On Mac, you have to right click the "Pydio" application icon and select "Display package content", then browse to Contents / Resources / Java.
-* On Windows, using windows Explorer, browse to the Abstrium > AjaXplorer-In-Sync program folder
+* On Windows, using windows Explorer, browse to the Abstrium > Pydio Sync program folder

-Now in both cases, backup the AjaXplorerSynchro.jar and AjaXplorerSynchro_lib folder, and replace them by the content of the zip.
-The new JAR will be named something like ajaxplorer-sync-X.Y.Z-SNAPSHOT.jar, rename it to AjaXplorerSynchro.jar.
+Now in both cases, backup the PydioSync.jar and PydioSync_lib folder, and replace them by the content of the zip.
+The new JAR will be named something like pydio-sync-X.Y.Z-SNAPSHOT.jar, rename it to PydioSync.jar.
 The folder should already have the right name.
 That's it.

 ## Configuring the client

 At first start, the client will open a dialog for creating a synchronization task.
 Fill in the form with the current values :

-* *Host* : exactly the same URL (starting with http:// or https://) as you are using to access Ajaxplorer through the web
+* *Host* : exactly the same URL (starting with http:// or https://) as you are using to access Pydio through the web
-* *User* & *Password* : AjaXplorer user name & password
+* *User* & *Password* : Pydio user name & password
 * *Repository* : once the previous fields are filled, click on the "load" button to get the list of repositories from the server, and select the one you want to synchronize
 * *Local folder* : If not already pre-filled, browse your computer and choose the folder to which it will be synchronized.